justachetan/justachetan/README.md

 - 💬 Ask me about Machine Learning, Natural Language Processing and Differential Geometry
 - 📫 How to reach me: Mail me at achetan40@gmail.com!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am a die hard fan of Pokémon!
+- ⚡ Fun fact: I am a die hard fan of Pokemon!
 -->